How To Solve An Escape Room In less Than An Hour

 Bring a Smaller Group Than Suggested

 Each escape room will have a suggested or max group size.
-We have found that if you have less people then what they suggest then you will have more room to move around and more for everyone in the group to do.
+For our first escape room tip, we have found that if you have less people then what they suggest then you will have more room to move around and more for everyone in the group to do.
 If you have fewer people than the maximum number of participants for the room you might want to make sure that your group will have the room to themselves when making your reservation.
 Some escape rooms will pair smaller groups together in the same time slot.

 When you enter the room start your searching.
 Move everything.
 Check under rugs, inside pockets of coats, inside of books, under tables, under boxes, inside of drawers, under chairs, behind doors in the room etc. Leave electrical outlets and ceiling panels alone.
 The escape room staff might also have some ground rules to add about what not to move.
 We had a few things in the room that had a “do not touch” sign on them that were for the employees only.
 Once you find something make sure everyone knows and organize your items.
 Keep all of your found, unsolved clues in one place.